 - Date.
 The design should be in European style (day-month-year) and short form.

 - URL of the website.
 This is a direct link to the press release on the Internet.
-Enter the word “Access,” then enter the date you accessed the press release at this location in the day-month-year format.
+Enter the word “Accessed,” then enter the date you accessed the press release at this location in the day-month-year format.
 Close the quote with a period.

 - You can specify the name of the organization in parentheses after the title of the press release, inside closing quotes.